 You can have amplifier software, and real amplifiers.
 Each have their use.

-However, if time and cost are important to you, I recommend getting started with simulation as soon as possible.
+However, if time and cost are important to you, I recommend getting started with amp sims as soon as possible.

 Countless guitarists swear by simulation, like Tyler from Music is Win: